myYearOfCode/100-days-of-code/log.md

 **Today's Progress**:
 1.5h one hour of Gordon's class on building tests for the filter() and map() functions.
 That is getting really repetitive.
 At least I'm baking in what the functions do!
 I also did 30m of #Javascript30 Map reduce is next. fingers crossed!

+### Day 54: August 26, 2018

+**Today's Progress**:
+8.26 2h of Gordon's class.
+I'm over the testing section (and there is still almost three hours on his reduce tests alone!) so I skipped ahead to some code reading.
+I'm not sure if this would be easier / more rewarding if it was part of an 8 hour+ training day, but as it is I definitely find myself questioning if my time could be better spent learning things other than testing (after the first two or three hours) I just wrapped up the section reading underscore and it was good.
+Strangely though he didn't actually read any underscore.
+All that he read was on the search function on the underscore docs.
+He kept talking about reading through a ~1700 lines of code, and main.js only has ~70.